 Barangaroo South is a new commercial and residential precinct in the Sydney CBD near the entrance to Darling Harbour and a few minutes walk from Wynyard Station.
 Being touted as the new financial district, a bit like Canary Wharf in London, it is the home of KPMG, PwC, Westpac, BT, Gilbert & Tobin and Marsh.
-With Barangaroo Reserve nearby, world class restaurants and the new casino underway Barangaroo it is THE place to work, live and recreate.
+With Barangaroo Reserve nearby, world class restaurants and the new casino underway Barangaroo it is THE place to work, live and play.

 My favourites are Lotus downstairs for dumplings, Banksii to enjoy a reverse martini and Thai at Muum Maam.
 Enjoy breakfast at Bel & Brio with their farm fresh produce and for a light lunch Bourke St Bakery or the famous Belle’s Chicken.
-New restaurants are opening regularly including the new rooftop bar Untied.

 Check out the Street of Barangaroo website here.